Rationality for subclasses of 321-avoiding permutations: Detecting Basis Elements

 For any $\beta \in \Av(321)$ and positive integer $c$ we now define $\G_{c, \ge\beta}^{\eta}$ to be the set of all encodings $\eta_c(\omega(\pi^\gridded))$ such that \begin{itemize} \item $\pi^\gridded$ is the greedy encoding of $\pi$, \item $\pi$ contains $\beta$, and \item $\omega(\pi^\gridded)$ avoids all shifts of $(12\cdots c)^c$. \end{itemize} The transducer from our previous proposition shows that this is a regular language:

 \begin{proposition} The language $\G_{c, \ge\beta}^{\eta}$ is regular. \end{proposition} \begin{proof} Let $k$ denote the length of $\beta$.
-There is a non-deterministic transducer that takes words in $\L_{c}^{\eta}$ as input and outputs marked forms that contain exactly $k$ marked letters.
+There is a non-deterministic transducer that takes words in $\L_{c}^{\eta}$ as input and outputs marked versions that contain exactly $k$ marked letters.
 Denote by $T$ the composition of that transducer and the one defined in Proposition~\ref{prop-panel-to-domino} (which allows for up to $k$ copies of each symbol) followed by the transducer described in Proposition~\ref{prop-domino-to-Dyck}.
 Further let $X_{\beta}$ denote the singleton set whose only element is the word over the alphabet $\{\textsf{u}, \textsf{d}\}$ that represents the Dyck path corresponding to $\beta$.

-Since $T$ takes as input the panel encoding of the greedy gridding of a $321$-avoiding permutation, marks exactly $k$ letters, and outputs the Dyck path encoding of the marked letters, the panel encoding of some permutation $\pi$ belongs to $T^{-1}(X_\beta)\cap \G_c^{\eta}$ if and only if $\beta$ is contained in $\pi$.
-Thus $\G_{c,\ge\beta}^{\eta} = T^{-1}(X_\beta)$ and, being the preimage of a regular language (any singleton is regular) by a transducer, is itself regular. \end{proof}
+Since $T$ takes as input the panel encoding of the greedy gridding of a $321$-avoiding permutation, marks exactly $k$ letters, and outputs the Dyck path encoding of the marked letters, it follows that the panel encoding of the greedy gridding of some permutation $\pi\in\Av(321)$ belongs to $T^{-1}(X_\beta)\cap \G_c^{\eta}$ if and only if $\beta$ is contained in $\pi$.
+Thus $\G_{c,\ge\beta}^{\eta} = T^{-1}(X_\beta)$ and, being the preimage of a regular language (any singleton is regular) under a transducer, is itself regular. \end{proof}

 We have finally reached the point where we can prove the first half of our main result.